-In a year which has been like no other, the transition to a new reality has been fraught with uncertainty as we have made a sea change in how we live, work and love.
-There have been winners and losers with far reaching implications for global economics, health, education, personal development, gender and race.
+In a year that has been like no other, the transition to a new reality has been fraught with uncertainty as we have made a sea change in how we live, work, and love.
+There have been winners and losers with far reaching implications for global economics, health, education, personal development, gender, and race.
 We welcome you to The Economic Times Women’s Forum, a milestone in the national dialogue on gender and work.
-Meet the women who have taken the challenge headon creating opportunities for millions of other women, the new generation of bold young achievers online, influencers whose reach has grown in food, travel, sports, and women who are shaping the future of tech in India.
+Meet the women who have taken the challenge head-on creating opportunities for millions of other women, the new generation of bold young achievers online, influencers whose reach has grown in food, travel, sports, and women who are shaping the future of tech in India.

 This year’s Forum will be even bigger because we are not constrained by physical space.
 We invite you to a six week pageant where the discussions will be interactive and online but the reporting will continue to appear in the newspaper and broadcast through the multimedia channels of the Economic Times.
 Join us to make change happen.
 Join us to strengthen the Power of Half a Billion Indian women There has never been a more critical time for women to come together and be heard.

-The Economic Times Women’s Forum is a ‘By Invitation’ event.
-You can request an invite here.
+The Economic Times Women’s Forum is open to all.
+You can register for the event here.

 From the clothes you wear, the beliefs you hold, the languages you speak, the colour of your skin, or even your choice to love, someone else is always trying to define your identity for you… …more